Canon 200D vs Nikon D7000

 - More heavily discounted: Has been around for much longer (launched in September 2010).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (15 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (15 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 200D and the D7000 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.